jajaperson/PKM/Vault/Zen/Group representation.md

 \end{align*}
 $$
 and $\Gamma(e) = \mathbb{1}$ where $\mathbb{1}$ is the identity map.[^keppler]
-Since [[Every representation of a compact group is equivalent to a unitary representation]] (if over a [[Hilbert space]]), it is common to only consider unitary representations.
+Since [[Every representation of a compact group is equivalent to a unitary representation]], it is common to only consider unitary representations.

 [^keppler]: 2023, [[@keppelerGroupsRepresentations2023|Groups and representations, p.
 20]]